bacover/OpenVINOInstall/GX Install_draft02212019.md

 <p>For the Intel Distribution of OpenVINO toolkit R5 with Intel® Vision Acceleration Design with Intel® Arria® 10 FPGA, continue to the <a href="#set-up-vision-accelerator-design-r5">next section</a> to program the board before running the samples and programming bitstreams. </p>

 <p>Otherwise, you completed the FPGA installation and configuration.</p>
-<h2><a id="set-up-vision-accelerator-design-r5" name="set-up-vision-accelerator-design-r5"></a>Set Up the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA for R5</h2>
+<h2><a id="set-up-vision-accelerator-design-r5" name="set-up-vision-accelerator-design-r5"></a>4.
+Set Up the Intel® Vision Accelerator Design with Intel® Arria® 10 FPGA for R5</h2>

 <p>For the R5 release, the Intel® Distribution of OpenVINO™ toolkit introduced a new board support package (BSP) <code>a10_1150_sg1</code> for the Intel® Vision Accelerator Design with an Intel® Arria 10 FPGA, which is included into the <code>fpga_support_files.tgz</code> archive.
 To program the bitstreams for the Intel Distribution of OpenVINO toolkit R5, you need to program the BSP into the board using the USB blaster:</p>